py4dstem/py4DSTEM/py4DSTEM/io/datastructure/README.md

 IV - Metadata (microscope and acquisition metadata)

-V - Calibrations (contains all calibrations and coordinate system information)
+V - Calibration (contains all calibration and coordinate system information)